 The ICAL sets out provisions for enforcement which resemble those found in the NYC.
-The party requesting the recognition and enforcement of an arbitral award has to submit an application to the court accompanied by the duly authenticated original award or a duly certified copy thereof, together with an official certified translation, if the award is not written in the Greek language, and the original or duly certified copy of the arbitration agreement.
+With the ICAL Amendment, the requirements for recognition and enforcement have been significantly relaxed in comparison to the NYC.
+Under the amended Article 35 of the ICAL, the party requesting the recognition and enforcement of an arbitral award must submit an application to the court accompanied only by the duly authenticated original award or a duly certified copy thereof.
+If the award is not in the official language of the Republic of Cyprus, the court may request that a translation is also submitted.
 The national courts will pay particular attention to the proper certification of the documents submitted before them and will only refuse to register an arbitral award in the specific circumstances provided in the ICAL, which again resemble the reasons for refusal of recognition found in the NYC.